SanojRellen/Ablage/README.md

     Dim payoffMonths(1 To 4) As Integer
     Dim monthNames(1 To 4) As String
     Dim i As Integer
+    Dim j As Integer
+    Dim temp As Integer

     ' Get the start date from cell C17 as text startDate = Range("C17").Value